natebarksdale/natebarksdale.github.io/src/content/blog/2008-08-01-les-artistes-by-santogold.md

 description: Exploring the dual interpretations of a song about artistic sacrifice and frustration with superficiality.
 emoji: 🎨
 tags:
-  - 🎭 artistic struggles
-  - 🌌 cult cinema
-  - 🤔 hipster critique
-  - ⛰️ spiritual journey
+  - 📝 Writing
+  - 🎨 Art
+  - 🌀 Complexity
+  - ⚖️ Ethics
+  - 🌍 Culture
 haiku: |
   Sacrifices weigh,
   Artists clash with judgment,